 - Bovey is the first tent, high up in the corner of the field.
 It looks down over the valley and across to the children’s secret play area, so you can keep an eye on them having loads of fun.
 Dogs are welcome in Bovey and there is an option to have a wood fired hot tub set up outside your tent for the duration of your stay.

 - Tamar sits at the far end of the field and has a view up Brownscombe hill – great for spotting deer in the morning mist.
-Dogs are welcome in Tamar and there is also an option to have a wood fired Dutch tub set up outside your tent for the duration of your stay.
+Dogs are welcome in Tamar and there is also an option to have an electric hot tub set up outside your tent at 36 degrees for the duration of your stay.

-- Yealm is new for 2018 and is south west facing in the same field as the children’s play area.
+- Yealm is south west facing in the same field as the children’s play area.
 It is on flat ground, so ideal if you have a sleeping toddler that you have to carry from the car or if anyone in your party would struggle climbing a hill.
-It has a hot tub and welcomes dogs when the sheep aren’t in the field!
+It has the option of an electric hot tub set at 36 degrees for the length of your stay.

 There’s plenty of space (over 30 meters) between each one, ensuring your privacy.
 You don’t have to talk to your neighbours if you don’t want to – but it probably won’t be long before your children make friends and you’re all getting together, sipping wine and toasting marshmallows over the fire pits provided for each tent.
 The site is car-free for total tranquillity, once you have unloaded your car outside of your tent and returned it to the car park – no need for wheel barrows, unless the children insist!

 “this is the type of holiday that childhood memories are made of and your attention to detail and comfy beds have made it perfect for us too!”